This is the dessert I am making for Christmas this year. It’ll just be the two of us and my husband’s brother visiting from up around Dallas.

 When I was in high school in Kansas, my best friend (also named Peggy) often had me over for dinner (we were neighbors).
-Her mother was a former stage actress from Budapest who married an American Army officer during WWII.
-To say her mother was a good cook would be a gross understatement.
-Dinner at my friend’s house was quite the culinary experience, and as my parents were quite into gourmet cooking, I felt my ability to judge good food was well-honed by high school.
+Her mother was a former stage actress from Budapest who married an American Army officer after WWII.
+To say Peggy’s mother was a good cook would be a gross understatement.
+Dinner at my friend’s house was quite the culinary experience, and as my parents were also well-versed in gourmet cooking, I felt my ability to judge really good food was well-honed by this age.

-This wonderful apple dessert was like her signature dessert and it has since become a family favorite holiday dessert.
-She gave my mother the recipe and I have cherished it ever since.
+This wonderful apple dessert was Peggy’s mom’s signature dessert.
+We fell in love at first bite.
+It has since become a family favorite holiday dessert offering.
 I have now reworked it for a low-carb lifestyle, using an entirely different crust.
 I have also low carbed the filling.
 The original recipe is made with all apples, a few raisins and the original crust had 1c. sour cream!
-To be more authentic, you could go ahead and use sour cream for the cream called for in my pie crust below without much of a hike in carbs. 🙂 I have omitted the raisins entirely and have made mine with mostly chayote squash, with only one apple for flavor impact.
-These bars definitely improve in flavor on day 2 as the rum mellows considerably overnight.
+To be more authentic, you could go ahead and use sour cream for the cream called for in my pie crust below without much of a hike in carbs. 🙂 I have omitted the raisins entirely as they add so many carbs.
+I use mostly chayote squash, with only one apple for flavor impact.
+These bars definitely improve in flavor on day 2 as the rum mellows considerably overnight so I like to make them the day before I plan to serve.

-Just so I would know for myself, I worked up the nutritional numbers for making this with 5 small apples and no chayote squash and provide that info below for anyone interested in making this with all apples.
-Doing so ups the carbs approximately 2 carbs per bar, which isn’t that bad a price for all apples, really. 🙂 For the holidays, I will definitely make this with all apples.
-But the chayote/apple combo wasn’t bad and I would consider doing it this way again.
+Just for the heck of it, I worked up the nutritional numbers for this made with 5 small apples and no chayote squash and provide that info below for anyone interested in making this with all apples.
+Doing so ups the carbs approximately 2 carbs per bar, which isn’t that bad a price for all apples, really.
+Holidays are supposed to be “special occasions”, non? 🙂 Today I plan to make this with all apples, as it’s Christmas once again.

-I hear zucchini makes a wonderful apple sub, but its moisture content in a pastry worries me a little, so I haven’t tried that apple sub yet.
-I absolutely do not think this would be good with ALL chayote squash.
+I hear zucchini makes a wonderful apple sub, but the unpredictability of its moisture content in a pastry worries me greatly, so I haven’t tried that in this recipe.
+As it is consumed hand-held a soggy crust can’t be tolerated for hand eating.
+I absolutely do not think this recipe would be good with ALL chayote squash, so I will never go down that road for this favorite.

-This dish should not be enjoyed until late in Atkins Phase 2 OWL due to the rum and apples.
+This dish is not suitable until late in Atkins Phase 2 OWL due to the rum and apples.
 I store my bars in an airtight container in the bottom of my fridge.
 To be honest, they don’t usually last long enough to worry about freezing!
 I’ve never frozen any of my low-carb pastries, so I don’t know how they’d freeze.

 2 recipes Peggy’s “Flour” Pie Crust (for gluten free, use your favorite gluten-free pie crust recipe)